Seven Network: Logo and identity history

 The network's first logo produced and used across the metropolitan stations in the early 1970s featured the numeral seven inside a ring (similar to the Circle 7 logo used mostly by the American Broadcasting Company for its owned-and-operated stations which ATN-7 used from 1968 to 1969).
-However, in some states from as early back as 1967 the "Seven eye" appeared and continued right through to 1975.
+In some states from as early back as 1967 the "Seven eye" appeared and continued until 1975.
 Colour television was introduced across the network and the country on 1 March 1975, along with a new logo incorporating a bright ring of the colours of the visual light spectrum.
-This logo was used nationally until 5 September 1988, when the Seven Network introduced a new red logo with the circle modified to incorporate the "7" (similar to the logo then used by WJLA-TV in Washington).
+This logo was used nationally until 23 January 1989, when the Seven Network introduced a new red logo with the circle modified to incorporate the "7" (similar to the logo then used by WJLA-TV in Washington).
 The new logo was rolled out along with evening soap Home and Away and a relaunched Seven Nightly News (later to become Seven News).

-The current ribbon logo designed by Cato Brand Partners was launched looking forward to the new millennium celebration on 1 November 1999 and the 2000 Summer Olympics held in Sydney.
-The ribbon logo was used between 1999 and 2003 in five colour variants: red, orange, yellow, green and blue, to symbolise passion, involving, fun, life and energy respectively and represents the five stations of the network.
-The logo was simplified in 2003, effectively becoming simply two angled trapezoids, losing its gradient, shadows and colour-coded usages to become solid red but first it was used in solid white as an on-screen bug from 1999.
+The current ribbon logo designed by Cato Brand Partners was launched looking forward to the new millennium celebration on 1 January 2000 and the 2000 Summer Olympics held in Sydney.
+The ribbon logo was used between 2000 and 2003 in five color variants: red, orange, yellow, green and blue, to symbolise passion, involving, fun, life and energy respectively and represents the five stations of the network.
+The logo was simplified in 2003, effectively becoming simply two angled trapezoids, losing its gradient, shadows and colour-coded usages to become solid red but first it was used in solid white as an on-screen bug from 2000.
 In 2012, the Seven logo was slightly modified with the shape of it remaining the same, the upper right corner was lighter red than the remaining logo.
 On 1 February 2016, it reverted to red trapezoids.